 And when giving web references, give the date you accessed it – because web addresses change, web pages or updated, and web pages may be taken down.

 Do not trust everything you find on the internet, even when it appears to come from a reputable academic source.
-The Irish Times reported yesterday [16 September 2011] how a page for a fictitious lecturer went up on the website of the School of English in Trinity College Dublin on Wednesday last [14 September 2011].
+The Irish Times reported some time ago [16 September 2011] how a page for a fictitious lecturer went up on the website of the School of English in Trinity College Dublin [14 September 2011].
 He was “Dr Conan T. Barbarian, B.A.
 (Cimmeria), Ph.D.
 (UCD), F.T.C.D., Long Room Hub Associate Professor in Hyborian Studies and Tyrant Slaying” – complete with research interests that include “Vengeance for Beginners,” and even a TCD email address.

 Nor is Wikipedia a valid source to cite, as far as I am concerned.
-Last year, Katie and I found ourselves in laughter when someone edited a Wikipedia page on, I think, the Apostle Philip, saying his father was a plasterer, and he was time traveller who had made a guest appearance on Dr Who.
+The year before last, Katie and I found ourselves in laughter when someone edited a Wikipedia page on the Apostle Philip, saying his father was a plasterer, and he was a time traveller who had made a guest appearance on Dr Who.

 Reward yourself at the end